judka-uriel/judka-uriel.github.io/en/films/screenshots.md

 translations:
   ru: /ru/films/screenshots
 ---
-Here are various film screenshots collected that are related to Judaism.
+Here are some interesting film screenshots related to Judaism.